modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 - [ ] Implement mixdclass to handle mixd data??
 - [ ] -march, -mtune flags?
 - [X] Allow stringing together multiple data files (with offset of 1 in between them)
+- [ ] Timing outputs for different sections of the code.
+Also per data write.